cdapio/hydrator-plugins/core-plugins/docs/File-batchsource.md

 and "fs.s3n.awsAccessKeyId".
 (Macro-enabled)

 **path:** Path to file(s) to be read.
 If a directory is specified, terminate the path name with a '/'.
-Also, the path uses Globbing to read files.
+The path uses filename expansion (globbing) to read files.
+(Macro-enabled)

 **fileRegex:** Regex to filter out files in the path.
 It accepts regular expression which is applied to the complete path and returns the list of files that match the specified pattern.